juergenweb/FrontendContact/README.md

 PasswordConfirmation | FieldtypeText, FieldtypePassword |
 InputMonth | FieldtypeText |

-As you can see, a custom field can be mapped to more than one type of PW field.
+As you can see, a custom field can sometimes be mapped to more than one type of PW field.
 It's up to you which one you want to prefer.
+Some input fields can only be mapped to one type of PW field.

 Taking a look in the table, you can see that the appropriate PW field for the given custom field of the class *InputText* has to be mapped to a PW field of the type *FieldtypeText*.